 In 2017, we began a podcast, Chatty AF, and presented on feminist topics at anime conventions.
 We have positive relationships with a number of companies in this space, but retain commercial independence to ensure the integrity of our work.

-By the end of the year we had a regular publishing schedule covering discussion, links round-ups, features, and podcast episodes.
-A structured team of writers, editors and administrators was in place, all being paid for their work.
+By the end of the year we had a regular publishing schedule covering feature articles, community discussions, links round-ups, and podcast episodes.
+A structured team of writers, editors, and administrators was in place, all being paid for their work.
 It was an ideal foundation on which to build up our operations in 2018.

-- Check out our features, news, and other articles
+- Check out our articles or join in our latest discussion.

-- Send us $1 a month to contine our work!
+- Become a Patron for as little as $1 a month to help us continue our work!